 - Policy formulation approved by Council and monitored/amended by Cabinet (Resources) Panel. - Treasury advice the Director of Finance is the responsible officer for advising Council and Cabinet (Resources) Panel.
-The recommendations made to Councillors will also reflect the advice provided to the Director of Finance by specialist external advisors. - Dealing in the Market undertaken by rotating use of one of four approved brokers based on best rates on offer. - Recording and administration is carried out by the Finance Manager (Treasury Management). - All transactions are subject to both internal and external audit. - The Managing Director has responsibility for ensuring that a specified system is implemented. - The Director of Governance has responsibility for ensuring compliance with the law.
+The recommendations made to Councillors will also reflect the advice provided to the Director of Finance by specialist external advisors. - Dealing in the Market undertaken by rotating use of one of four approved brokers based on best rates on offer. - Recording, administration and recommendations to the Director of Finance on treasury activity is carried out by the Finance Manager (Treasury Management). - All transactions are subject to both internal and external audit. - The Managing Director has responsibility for ensuring that a specified system is implemented. - The Director of Governance has responsibility for ensuring compliance with the law.